 - Memory issues: While you sleep, your brain processes information from the day.
 You need sleep to make a memory "stick," so if you're not getting enough sleep, you may have trouble remembering things.

 Some experts will tell you that you need to find a way to get more sleep.

-Dr. Wayne Giles, the director of CDC’s Division of Population Health, said as a nation, we're not getting enough sleep, but consider the small things you can do to make getting to bed a few minutes earlier a reality.
+Dr. Wayne Giles, the director of CDC’s Division of Population Health, said as a nation, we’re not getting enough sleep -- so consider the small things you can do to make getting to bed a few minutes earlier a reality.

-“Lifestyle changes such as going to bed at the same time each night, rising at the same time each morning and turning off or removing televisions, computers, mobile devices from the bedroom can help people get the healthy sleep they need,” Giles said.
+“Lifestyle changes such as going to bed at the same time each night, rising at the same time each morning and turning off or removing televisions, computers (and) mobile devices from the bedroom can help people get the healthy sleep they need,” Giles said.

 While that is sound advice, sometimes it's still just not possible.
 If you really are overtired and overextended, perhaps consider taking a day off (if you're able).
 With the issues presented above, you don't want to risk putting yourself or anyone else in harm's way.